proteneer/terran/README.md

 The algorithm has the following properties:

-1) It will not badly oversplit dense clusters, though it certainly may undersplit certain clusters.
+1) It will not oversplit dense clusters, though it certainly may undersplit.
 2) It runs in O(kD+N) time, where k is the instrinsic number of clusters, D is the number of dimensions.
-3) For large dimensions, there may be a large number of tiny noise clusters, and it should be

 <h2>Requirements</h2>